ryan-cd/ctf/affinity-ctf-2020/MagicWord/README.md

     cVar1 = numToASCII(local_b8[local_1c]);
 ```

-I can see that there are 18 variables defined.
+I can see that there are 18 variables being assigned.
 The while loop iterates from 0 to 18 (18 is 0x12) calling `numToAscii` on that index of `local_b8`.
-From the positions of the variables, I can see that `local_a8` to `local_74` can all be referenced as offsets from `local_b8`.
+From the positions of where the variables were initialized in memory, I can see that `local_a8` to `local_74` can all be referenced as offsets from `local_b8`.

 Converting the variable values to ascii, we get `TotallyRandomChars`.